erikkjellgren/erikkjellgren.github.io/_posts/2023-01-06-jordan_wigner_representation.md

 tag: computation
 ---

-Current quantum computers work with unitrary gates.
+Current quantum computers work with unitary gates.
-In order to represent operators relevant for quantum chemistry on a quantum computer, unitrary operators are thus needed.
+In order to represent operators relevant for quantum chemistry on a quantum computer, unitary operators are thus needed.
-The condition for a unitrary operator is:
+The condition for a unitary operator is:

 $$ UU^\dagger = I $$